Shriya Jha

-Shriya Jha is an Indian film and television actress who has acted in Telugu, Odia and Bengali films.
+Shriya Jha (10 June) is an Indian film and television actress who has acted in Telugu, Odia and Bengali films.
 She is the daughter of actress Amardeep Jha.
 She has played the lead character in Rajshri Productions' Hindi serial Jhilmil Sitaaron Ka Angan Hoga on Sahara One.
 She completed her schooling from GNFC School, Mussoorie.
 She was lately seen as Sweety in Nimki Mukhiya on Star Bharat and in Ishaaron Ishaaron Mein on Sony Entertainment Television.
-Currently she is seen as Barkha Shergill in Ziddi Dil Maane Na on Sony Sab.
+She was last seen as Barkha Shergill in Ziddi Dil Maane Na on Sony Sab.